The Story Behind the Picture...

 I recently came across this picture and it got me thinking.

 I've been in youth ministry literally since I believed the Gospel at 15 years old.
-When I turned 16, one of the the first things I did was load up my very crappy, horribly rusted chocolate brown Chevy Vega every Sunday with kids from the housing projects where I lived and took them to church with me.
+When I turned 16, one of the the first things I did was load up my very unreliable, horribly rusted chocolate brown Chevy Vega every Sunday with kids from the housing projects where I lived and took them to church with me.

 No one told me to do it.